SergeyKramp/mthesis-bigbird-embeddings/README.md

 Here you will find the code used to sample the data, scripts used for fine-tuning, and notebooks containing the experiments described in the paper.

 What you will not find in this repository is the data used.
 You can download the Reddit L2 dataset [here](http://cl.haifa.ac.il/projects/L2/) (it appears as __Reddit-L2 chunks__).

+The weights of the fine-tuned Big Bird model are available on [HuggingFace](https://huggingface.co/Skramp/bigbird_reddit_l2).

 ## How to use the code
 - **data**: contains classes for working with the data.